adrianomcr/vectorfield_stack/README.md

 ### robotsim

 This package provides simple implementations of several robots.
 The objective of this package is to enable simple examples of the use of the control packages of this stack.
-The simulators rely only on basic ROS features, do not requiring none complex installation.
+The simulators rely only on basic ROS features and do not require any complex installation.
 The simulation can be visualized in rviz by using provided configuration files.

 The following robot types are available: